 Both translators and publishers are invited to submit titles.

 Recent winners include Red Pine (2010), Charles Egan (2011), Lucas Klein (2013), Jonathan Chaves (2014), Eleanor Goodman (2015), Sawako Nakayasu (2016), Jennifer Feeley (2017), Bonnie Huie (2018), Don Mee Choi (2012 & 2019), Jake Levine, Soeun Seo, and Hedgie Choi (2020), Archana Venkatesan (2021), and Jae Kim (2022).

 Eligiblity for the Lucien Stryk Asian Translation Prize:

 - book-length translations into English of either a) poetry or b) source texts from Zen Buddhism (which must not consist solely of commentaries)

 - translations from Chinese, Hindi, Japanese, Kannada, Korean, Sanskrit, Tamil, Thai, or Vietnamese into English

 Submissions will be judged according to the literary significance of the original and the success of the translation in recreating the literary artistry of the original.
 While the Lucien Stryk Asian Translation Prize is primarily intended to recognize the translation of contemporary works, re-translations or first-time translations of important older works will also be seriously considered.

 Submissions are accepted beginning in January each year.
 Submissions closed April 17, 2023.
 Submissions for the 2024 awards cycle will open mid-January 2024.

 How to Submit:

 2. Send hard copies of the book(s) submitted to the judges requesting them.
-Publishers will receive the addresses to use as part of the online entry confirmation email.
+Upon completion of the submission, publishers will receive instructions for mailing print copies of submitted titles to those judges who request them.
 Please do not send hard copies of the book to ALTA directly.
 Books sent to ALTA will not be considered submitted for the award.